Connecticut

 Updated Effective Date for Connecticut MVPD Appraiser Changes

 This update is a date change from a previous announcement.
-CT will now move their MVPD Appraiser license to a non-adjuster license class effective 4/22/22.
-Originally, this change was set for 4/15/22.
+Connecticut will now move their MVPD Appraiser license to a non-adjuster license class effective April 22, 2022.
+Originally, this change was set for April 15, 2022

 Connecticut Updates to MVPD Appraiser License